Big Bend National Park

 Because it is one of the most remote national parks in the continental U.S., only a few small towns surround Big Bend, including Lajitas, Study Butte, and an actual ghost town called Terlingua.
 With a population of 430, the village of Marathon is actually the biggest nearby “city,” although it’s about a 40-minute drive from the park’s entrance.

-Inside the park, the National Park Service also offers a wide variety of programs for visitors.
-Rangers often lead guided walks with themes like “Nature All Around Us” or “Life at the Windmill,” while those who prefer self-guided activities can enjoy bird-watching, hiking, bicycling, fishing, and horseback riding.
+Inside the park, the National Park Service also offers a wide variety of programs for visitors including guided walks from rangers.
+Those who prefer self-guided activities can enjoy bird-watching, hiking, bicycling, fishing, and horseback riding.
 And for a truly unique experience, don’t forget about stargazing -- Big Bend has the least light pollution of any other national park within the continental U.S.

 RV Resorts & Campsites in Big Bend National Park